CiscoDevNet/webex-meetings-python-samples/README.md

 Also included is a Postman collection covering the requests used in the sample.

+## Webex environments

+* **Full site** - For full admin access and complete features, a production Webex instance is best.
+Some samples require site admin credentials

+* **Trial site** - The next best thing is to request a [free Webex trial](https://www.webex.com/pricing/free-trial.html) which should provide you admin access and lots of features to try

+* **DevNet Webex Sandbox** - For instant/free access, you can create an end-user account in the [DevNet Webex Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/b0547ab9-20cd-4a2d-a817-5c3b76258c83?diagramType=Topology)

 ## Getting started

 * Install Python 3: